civichacker/lita-victorops/README.md

 # VictorOps Handler for Lita

 ## Description
 This Lita handler allows your bot to join your VictorOps timeline.
-You can then address Hubot with timeline chat messages in the usual way:
+You can then address Lita with timeline chat messages in the usual way:

 ```
-@bo karma worst
+@lita karma worst
 ```

 ## Installation